 Wine Studies at Chemeketa offers a hands-on continuing education and degree program focusing on all aspects of wine from grape to glass.
 Our own on-site, 8-acre vineyard and winery provide students an opportunity to learn the depth and breadth of vineyard management and winemaking, from the growing of the grape to harvesting, chemistry, production, and the selling of the wine.
 The Wine Studies program is located at The Northwest Wine Studies Center, which is a leading wine industry resource emphasizing strong alliances with the Northwest wine industry.
 It is also home to the tasting room for Chemeketa Cellars.

-Please note: Fall Term always begins two weeks in the Wine Studies program.
+Please note: Fall Term for the Wine Studies program always begins two weeks before Chemeketa's regular term.

 Questions about the program?
 Contact email@example.com.

 All Chemeketa Wine Studies scholarships are run through the Chemeketa Foundation.
 Applications for Foundation Scholarships are available January 1st and applications will be accepted through the end of February every year.
 To apply for the scholarships below, visit:

 Visit Chemeketa’s scholarships page, where you will find information on all available scholarships, both need and merit-based: https://www.chemeketa.edu/cost-aid/scholarships/

 Erath Matching Viticulture Scholarship

 The Chemeketa Community College Erath Matching Viticulture Scholarship is available for employees of Oregon winery/vineyards.
 The Erath Family Foundation (EFF) established this scholarship to increase the number of personnel in leadership roles who have a fundamental education in viticulture along with a working command of the English language.
 Through a generous donation by EFF, wineries can support and encourage their employees to attend Chemeketa Community College and receive up to $2,000 per academic year in matching funds.”